Challenges of Generating Structurally Diverse Graphs: Defining diversity for a set of graphs

 Probably the most natural and widely-used measure for quantifying diversity is the \emph{average pairwise distance} between the elements.
 However, we note that this measure is not suitable in our case since optimizing it may lead to degenerate configurations.
 For instance, consider a toy experiment with dots distributed on a line segment.
 As shown in Figure~\ref{fig:1D_average}, optimizing the average pairwise distance forces many points to collapse into one (at the endpoints of the line segment), which is clearly not a desirable behavior.
 This happens since Average does not take into account whether the elements of a dataset are unique or well isolated from each other.

-Another possible measure that does take uniqueness of elements into account is the \emph{minimum pairwise distance}.
+Another possible measure that does take uniqueness of elements into account is the \emph{minimum pairwise distance} (often referred to as \emph{Bottleneck} in the literature).
 However, this measure is not sensitive to all the distances but the minimal one and thus cannot distinguish vastly different configurations.

 Motivated by these examples, we formulate two properties that a good diversity measure is expected to satisfy.
 We assume that we are given a multiset $S$ of $N$ elements and for each pair of elements $G, G' \in S$ we know the distance $D(G, G')$ between them.
 Note that we are interested in maximizing diversity for a \emph{fixed} number of elements $N$, which simplifies the requirements since we do not have to deal with how diversity changes when the number of elements increases.